 - Sprinkle with cinnamon and swirl with a toothpick or the tip of a butter knife for a pretty marbled effect.

-- I love baking bread in my Le Creuset stoneware loaf pan so much that it deserves a mention.
-The loaf pan is non-toxic, heats evenly and cleans easily.
+Loaf pan recommendations: I love baking bread in my Le Creuset stoneware loaf pan so much that it deserves a mention.
+I also adore my new turquoise Fiesta stoneware loaf pan.
+Both are non-toxic, heat evenly and clean easily.
 Highly recommended!